 For the highly-trained amateur athlete, this is going to be your race pace.
 Through muscle memory and your familiarity with level of effort you will ride 20-30 minute intervals of Sweet Spot during your race with a few short recovery intervals sprinkled in.
 Taking this approach will not put you over the edge, but will take you right up to the limit of what you can do for hours on end.

 This plan can be supplemented with weekly 5K runs for athletes looking to comprehensively develop leg strength and endurance.
 Recommend replacing the lightest workout of the week (typically the Wednesday workout) with the run.

 Aiming for a TSB of 10-15 on Race Day.

-This plan (at this price) does not include periodic communication with a coach, however if you're interested in adding that please shoot me a note so we can discuss how I can help.
+This plan (at this price) does not include periodic communication with a coach.
+If you're interested in the benefits of an experienced coach (and accountability partner) please shoot me a note so we can discuss how I can help (firstname.lastname@example.org).